caesar0301/http-sniffer/README.md

 http-sniffer
 ==========

-A tool to sniff HTTP header records beyond TCP flow info.
+A multi-threading tool to sniff HTTP header records beyond TCP flow statistics.

 Each line represents a TCP flow and its HTTP messages in json format.